HnZGaming/Gaalsien/Instance/motd.md

 |Rare|7%|3|20|
 |Exotic|2%|2|10|

+### Forge Blocks

-Following is a list of NPC factions that spawn with "Tier Forge" blocks:
+Following is a list of NPC factions that spawn with "forge" blocks:

 |Tier|Faction Tag(s)|Chance|
 |---|---|--:|